barneynapier/barneynapier.github.io/src/content/_pages/Library.md

 - **The Personal MBA** - Josh Kaufman
 - **\*Zero to One** - Peter Thiel
 - **The 4 Hour Work-Week** - Tim Ferriss
-- The lean startup - Eric Reese
+- The Lean Startup - Eric Reese
-- Never split the difference - Chris Voss
+- Never Split The Difference - Chris Voss
 - The War of Art - Steven Pressfield
 - How Google Works - Eric Schmidt
-- Where good ideas come from - Steven Johnson
+- Where Good Ideas Come From - Steven Johnson
-- The box - Marc levinson
+- The Box - Marc levinson

 ## Complex Systems